lokmqn/lexical-analyzer/README.md

 define utility functions to check the keyword and classify the tokens.

-Read from source file:

-reading one symbol at a time.

 handling whitespaces and non-printables.

 States handling:

 Use the start state to decide what type of token the next symbol belongs to:

-L – move to the inside identifier state.

-D – to the inside the number.

-OOP – define directly.

 choose others as unknown characters.